Rangers and Strangers

 1960

-Japanese manufacture clone of the classic Weston Universal model II / III.
-Has cell baffle for dual range operation but no rotating legends on meter face.
-Has a push button needle lock as with Sekonics and the model designation L3-b is similar to Sekonic's L-III.
-Precise origin of manufacture is unknown.
+A Seconic manufactured budget version of the classic Weston Master Universal model II.
+It has a cell baffle for dual range operation but no rotating legends on meter face.
+Has a push button needle lock as with other Sekonics and the model designation L3-b differentiates it from Sekonic's L-III Professional.